-The Central Polk Parkway PD&E study began in fall 2018 and is anticipated to be completed by winter 2020.
+The Central Polk Parkway PD&E study began in fall 2018 and is anticipated to be completed by spring 2021.

 A Public Information Meeting was held on June 18, 2019.
 (See the Documents section below for meeting materials.)
 This was a joint meeting to share the progress for this study as well as for the ongoing Central Polk Parkway design project from Polk Parkway (SR 570) to US 17 (SR 35).
 Separate Public Hearings for each Central Polk Parkway project are planned.
 The Public Hearing for this PD&E Study is tentatively scheduled for winter 2021.

 Schedule is subject to change.

 - Public Hearing Video

 - Preferred Alternative Concept Plan